 Location: 30 Washington Place, Morristown

-Details: Part of the Morristown National Historical Park, Ford Mansion has the same address but it is separate from the outdoor encampment.
+Details: Part of Morristown National Historical Park, Ford Mansion has the same address, but is separate from the outdoor encampment.
 Built in the Georgian style in the early 1770s, Ford Mansion was the home of Jacob Ford Jr., his wife Theodosia, and their four children.
 Jacob passed away while soldiers from Delaware were staying in the home.
-Later Theodosia allowed Washington, his family, servants, dignitaries and others to stay with her and the children.
+Later, Theodosia allowed Washington, his family, servants, dignitaries and others to stay with her and the children.
 Today, visitors can join a guided tour to see what the house looked like back in Washington’s day.
-Tours are offered on President’s Day at 10:00 am, 11:00 am, 1:00 pm, 2:00 pm, 3:00 pm and 4:00 pm.

 Fort Lee Historic Park

 Location: Hudson Terrace, south of the George Washington Bridge, Fort Lee